Stories of the Hollow Mountain Butterfly, Book 3

 “Nothing,” Tiffany said with a warm smile.
 “You’re still you.”

 Lieutenant Hayes dropped out of the ceiling behind Alida.
 The girl didn’t hear him until his feet hit the ground.
-It frightened her enough that she scampered toward Tiffany, her ungainly wings nearly toppling Tiffany.
+It frightened her enough that she scampered toward Tiffany, her ungainly wings nearly toppling them both.

 “It’s okay,” Tiffany whispered, folding aside Alida’s wings.
 “He’s one of us.”